Who should read Atomic Habits Summary? And why?

 I’m glad that I read this book.

-No doubt that this book is the #1 New York Times Best Seller.
+This book is undoubtedly the #1 New York Times Best Seller.

 What makes this book great is how super-practical it is.